mitmedialab/rr_interaction/README.md

 `ROBOT   DO intro-1`

+You can change the robot's volume.
+The value you provide should be a percentage of the total volume.
+The following would set the robot's volume at 70% of the
+maximum:

+`ROBOT   VOLUME 0.7`

 You can also enable or disable fidgets with the FIDGET action.
 Specify the name of the fidget set (EMPTY, SPEECH, PHYSICAL), which correspond to the names in "/[r1d1\_msgs](https://github.com/mitmedialab/r1d1_msgs